Keane, McCarthy and a divided nation: Ireland's 'Princess Diana moment' at World Cup 2002

 “The ball’s not on my side of the court now,” Keane responds.

 It was an event that overshadowed every ball actually kicked by the team.
 The single noun of ‘Saipan’ has become shorthand for the entire campaign and all of the deep emotions it drew out.
 Despite an Irish tournament that featured two last-minute equalisers and a penalty shootout, these are the abiding memories.
-That is because it is impossible to escape the lingering regret that there might have been even greater memories.
+It is impossible to escape the lingering regret that there might have been even greater memories.

 Ireland's "Diana moment"